truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIGeneral.md

 #### Description
 The `summary` command does not require entering property arguments.
 Enter the command then press <kbd>Enter</kbd>.
-The command returns a table with default routes and nameserver IP addresses.
-It returns a dictionary for IPs configured on the system.
+The command returns a table with default routes, nameserver IP addresses, and a dictionary for IPs configured on the system.

 #### Usage
 From the CLI prompt, enter:

-`network general summary'
+`network general summary`

-{{< expand "Command Example" "v" >}}
+{{< nest-expand "Command Example" "v" >}}
 ```
 network general summary
 +----------------+-------------+